Christopherson Business Travel: History

 Christopherson Business Travel was founded by Merrill and Lucille Christopherson in 1953.
+Lucille's brother, John L. Weenig was brought in as manager and part owner shortly thereafter.
+Under his leadership and management the agency grew to have three locations in Utah.
+Weenig retired about 1980.
 In 1981, Michael A. Cameron and his wife, Camille, purchased a part-ownership position from the original founders and owners.
 By March 1990 the Cameron's had purchased 100 percent of the company.

 In January 2008, the company merged with Andavo Travel, creating one of the top 20 U.S. travel management companies.

 Effective March 2010, Michael A. Cameron and his wife Camille purchased the business and vacation travel divisions of Andavo Travel.
 The business travel division of the combined company is now branded and marketed nationally as Christopherson Business Travel.
 The vacation travel and independent contractor division is branded under Andavo Travel.

 At the end of 2013, Christopherson acquired Alabama-based All Seasons Travel.
 All Seasons' business travel division was absorbed into Christopherson Business Travel, the leisure division was absorbed into Andavo Travel, and a new division, All Seasons Sports Travel, was created to cater to the fan-based travel which All Seasons Travel specialized in.
 All employee positions were retained and Mike Cameron continued as CEO.

 In 2016, Christopherson acquired CV Humanitarian Travel, a division focused on providing travel services for non-profit and faith-based trips.
+Prior to the COVID-19 pandemic, the company allowed employees to travel on company-sponsored humanitarian trips, but those have not resumed post-pandemic.

-Christopherson is currently ranked #12 out of the top travel management companies in the United States by Business Travel News, a top publication of the corporate travel industry.
-BTN's annual Business Travel Survey measures the performance of suppliers in all corporate travel segments.
+Christopherson is currently ranked #23 out of the top travel management companies in the United States by Travel Weekly, a top publication of the corporate travel industry.
+This is down from the 12th spot in 2018.

 As of March 2020, Christopherson has closed its physical offices in Birmingham, San Francisco and Denver and has laid off over 100 employees as a result of the COVID-19 Virus.

-Locations

-Christopherson Business Travel has corporate offices in five locations:
+Those were the first layoffs in the company's history.